 fiware-<GE codename>.
 Example

 fiware-orion.
 Creating new tags requires

 Stack Overflow Karma.
 You MAY ask someone from the FIWARE community with enough Karma to create tags for your FIWARE

+Generic Enabler.
 Otherwise you can use the FIWARE Q&A platform.

-Exception to the rule: In the case the FIWARE Generic Enabler is associated to an existing tag (e.g. the tag was created before that GE joined FIWARE), it could be used instead of the usual
+Exception to the rule: In the case the FIWARE Generic Enabler is associated to an existing tag (e.g. the tag was created before that component joined FIWARE), it could be used instead of the usual

 fiware-XXXXas an exception, as long as the two following conditions occur:

 - The tag is already widely used in Stack Overflow (i.e. more than 30 questions using it).

 Anyway, this is a workaround valid only in the case a tag synonym cannot be created due to reputational constraints.

-New releases of your components SHOULD be announced through different channels: FIWARE Blog, dedicated Twitter or similar channels, your own Blog ...
+New releases of your components SHOULD be announced through different channels: FIWARE Blog, dedicated Twitter or similar channels, your own Blog, etc.

 To build and maintain the FIWARE community, it is essential that the team responsible for each product to openly engage with the wider development community, therefore responding to User Support requests in a timely manner is a MUST.

 If an external developer has found an issue with existing functionality which cannot be fixed in a timely manner, a known issue MUST be added to the documentation.

 If an external developer has found a fixable issue with existing functionality an alternative workaround MUST be provided, and the code patched as soon as possible.